 While smaller productions usually need only one or two concept artists, large productions employ teams of concept artists, with specialists in different areas.

-Sci-fi movies or fantasy video games often take place in locations not of this world.
+Sci-fi films or fantasy video games often take place in locations not of this world.
 That’s where concept art comes in.
 Whether it’s the desolate ice planet Hoth in Star Wars or the sparkling utopia of Wakanda in Black Panther, environment concept art sets the look of the world, real or imagined.
-World-building is a unique art, a combination of natural history, geology, sociology, and many other ‘ologies,’ with the prime directive of serving the story.
+World-building is a unique art, a combination of natural history, geology, sociology and many other ‘ologies,’ with the prime directive of serving the story.

 Artwork by Karla Ortiz. © 2020 Karla Ortiz.
 All Rights Reserved.

 Character and costume design